Laillaa/R/README.md

 # Statistics

-This is a group project done during the Business Statistics I class, offered by the University of Neuchâtel, Switzerland.
+This group project was made during the Business Statistics I class, offered by the University of Neuchâtel, Switzerland.